 Long Term Extension of the Terrorism Risk Insurance Act

-- Increasing the program trigger from $100 million to $500 million over time
+- Program trigger is increased from $100 million to $200 million

 RIMS testimony to the Senate Banking, Housing, and Urban Affairs Committee (Feb.
 25, 2014) can be found here.